KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 ----------------------------

 # YOLOv2
+YOLOv2 is the second version of YOLO and has some contributions and improvments.

 ### Batch normalization

-Add batch normalization in convolution layers.
+YOLOv2 has batch normalization in convolution layers.
 This removes the need for dropouts and pushes mAP up 2%.

 ### High-resolution classifier